The Evolutionary Robustness of Forgiveness and Cooperation: Abstract

 \section{Abstract}

 We study the evolutionary robustness of strategies in infinitely repeated prisoners' dilemma games in which players make mistakes with a small probability and are patient.
 The evolutionary process we consider is given by the replicator dynamics.
-We show that there are strategies with a uniformly large basin of attraction independent of the size of the population.
-Moreover, we show that those strategies forgive defections and, assuming that they are symmetric, they cooperate.
+We show that there is a large class of strategies with a uniformly large basin of attraction independent of the finite set of strategies involved.
+Moreover, we show that those strategies can not be unforgiving and, assuming that they are symmetric, they cooperate.
 We provide partial efficiency results for asymmetric strategies.